USDA FoodKeeper – Cold Storage Guidelines

 To check if opened refrigerated egg substitute liquid has gone bad, look for any changes in color, such as a darker or off-putting hue.
 Sniff for any sour or unpleasant odors, as this can indicate spoilage.
 Lastly, if the texture appears slimy or clumpy instead of smooth, it's best to discard the product.

 Egg Substitute Liquid Sold Refrigerated Opened Package carries the risk of contamination by bacteria such as Salmonella, which can cause food poisoning.
-To prevent illness, always refrigerate the product promptly, avoid cross-contamination with raw eggs, and cook any dishes containing the substitute thoroughly.
+To reduce the risk of foodborne illness, always refrigerate the product promptly, avoid cross-contamination with raw eggs, and cook any dishes containing the substitute thoroughly.

 For optimal storage of Egg Substitute Liquid Sold Refrigerated Opened Package, always keep it refrigerated at or below 40°F (4°C) to maintain freshness.
 Seal the package tightly after each use to prevent air exposure and potential contamination.
 Shake well before use to ensure consistent texture.